kairos-io/kairos/docs/content/installation/automated.md

 $ mkisofs -output ci.iso -volid cidata -joliet -rock user-data meta-data
 ```

-Now the iso is ready to be attached as the CDROM to the machine, boot it up as usual along with the c3os iso.
+Now the iso is ready to be attached as the CDROM to the machine, boot it up as usual along with the kairos iso.

 ## Via config URL